Jethet/udemycourses-databases/learn-sql-postgresql/keywordsSQL.md

 **IN operator**
 In queries many conditions (WHERE id=2 OR id=9 OR id=15 OR id=18 OR id=22) you can use
 > WHERE id IN (2, 9, 15, 18, 22)
+It can also be used to find values between two numbers:
+> WHERE id IN (20, 50)
+This will select each id that is between 20 and 50.

 **ORDER BY**
 To get ordered results, ascending or descending: